comtalyst/chronoria/README.md

 This component is implemented as `WebHost` and deployed as an App Service.
 However, I believe it is not the best practice to host the endpoint-less service in this way.

 ## Concerns/TODOs
+As I learned through the development of this project, there are some minor concerns and issues that are not yet solved at the initial launch.
+Some are recommended minor additions which may be implemented soon.
+Some requires the change of the architecture, which might be pick up later if the demand of the application increases, or when urgency is observed.
+Nevertheless, all these issues are recorded and will serve as a learning experience in which I will keep in mind for the next projects.

 - The latter 2 components should be hosted in a different way that does not have to waste the endpoint supports of **Azure App Service**.
 Implementing them as `HostedServices` and deploying them as container apps instead might be one possible solution.
 - Anti-DDOS for the APIs would be useful, if I have more budget...
 - Also from the limited budget, instances replication is currently disabled